How To Hide Your Browsing History and Protect Your Privacy

 Browsing the internet is an everyday task for the majority of the world, whether that’s searching for answers to questions, conducting online shopping, or using social media.
 No matter what online activity you’re doing, a trail of data will be left behind, which is called your browsing history or search history.

-The question is, who can see your internet activity?
 In this article, we’ll take a look at all the entities that can see your web activity, along with tips on how to make this activity private.
+Plus, we offer reliable methods for protecting your privacy, including a private browser, incognito mode, a proxy server, as well as the use of a secure VPN service.

 In this article